Configuring Agent Pools

-To create a new agent pool, specify its name.
+To create a new pool, click + in the sidebar and enter its name.

-By default, a pool can contain an unlimited number of agents.
-You can set a maximum number of agents in the pool (not applicable for the Default pool).
+By default, a pool contains an unlimited number of agents.
+You can set a maximum number of agents in the pool (not applicable to the Default pool).
 If the maximum number of agents is reached, TeamСity will not allow adding any new agents to this pool.
 This includes moving agents from other pools and automatic authorization of cloud agents.
 New cloud agents will not start if the target pool is full.

-To populate a pool with agents, click Assign agents and select them from the list.
-Since an agent can belong to one pool only, assigning it to a pool will remove it from its previous pool.
-If this may cause compatibility problems, TeamCity will give you a warning.
+To populate a pool with agents, click Assign agents on the Agents tab and select the required agents from the list.
+Since an agent can belong to only one pool, assigning it to a pool will remove it from its previous pool.
+If TeamCity detects that this action might cause compatibility problems, it will show a respective warning.
 Removing an agent from a custom pool will return it to the Default pool.
-You can also assign cloud agents to a specific pool when adding an image to a cloud profile.